QuirkyCort/micropython-gy33/gy33-i2c/README.md

 LED Setting must be a value between 0 to 10 (0x0A); the higher the value, the lower the brightness.
 When LED Setting is 10 (0x0A), the LED will be off.

+This setting isn't saved on power off and will need to be set again each time.

 ### White balance calibration

-Appears to trigger a white balance calibration.
+Trigger a white balance calibration.
 The calibration result will be saved, and will be reloaded upon power on.

+This calibration affects the processed RGB values and the Color value.

 You should place the GY-33 in front of a white object before sending this command.